Total Mobility Project Voucher funding requests = $62,339,967.

 Josh Meyer (CivicWell)

 The concept of transportation equity can take on various interpretations in clean mobility.
-This session aims to provide participants with concrete examples and best practices to ensure communities can affordably, safely, and efficiently access crucial mobility investments.
-We’ll delve into ‘Strategies for Equitable Clean Mobility Programs & Projects’ and then open the conversation for an interactive roundtable discussion.
-Participants will discuss and share with others how equity is being addressed in their program, project/planning process and explore approaches to address potential challenges for delivering clean mobility options to the communities you serve.
-Participants will leave this session with inspiration, goals, and actions to advance equitable clean mobility in their communities.
+This session provided participants with concrete examples and best practices to ensure communities can affordably, safely, and efficiently access crucial mobility investments.
+Participants delved into ‘Strategies for Equitable Clean Mobility Programs & Projects’ and then discussed and shared with others how equity is being addressed in their program, project/planning process and explored approaches to address potential challenges for delivering clean mobility options to the communities they serve.

 Facilitator: